Tel Be'er Sheva, Israel. Photographer: Gugganij. Licensed (Creative Commons Attribution-Share Alike 4.0)

 Abraham planted a tamarisk tree at Beersheba, and there he called on the name of the Lord, the Everlasting God. —Genesis 21:22-33 NASB

 It is mentioned among the “cities” given to the tribe of Simeon (Joshua 19:2; 1 Chronicles 4:28).
-From Dan to Beersheba, a distance of about 144 miles (Judges 20:1; 1 Chronicles 21:2; 2 Samuel 24:2), became the usual way of designating the whole Promised Land, and passed into a proverb.
+From Dan to Beersheba, a distance of about 144 miles (Judges 20:1; 1 Chronicles 21:2; 2 Samuel 24:2), became the usual way of designating the whole Promised Land, and became a proverb.

 After the return from the Captivity the phrase is narrowed into “from Beersheba unto the valley of Hinnom” (Neh.
 11:30).